-A family sleep-over is different than a social slumber party.
-If the young family member or child sleeps over regularly, consider a trundle bed, bunk bed or single or king single size guest bed with a mattress designed for kids or teens.
-For any sleep over, it’s a good idea to have extra pillows, pillow protectors, linens and quilts.
+A family sleep-over is different from a social slumber party.
+If you have a young family member or child who sleeps over regularly, consider investing in a kids bed like a space saving bunk or trundle bed.
+A trundle bed, bunk bed or single or king single size guest bed can make a great addition to your home and can help you be prepared for visitors in a pinch, pair them with a mattress designed for kids or teens.
+For any sleep over, it’s a good idea to have extra pillows, mattress protectors, linens and quilts on hand.

 Pick age appropriate themes and consider limiting the party to only girls or only boys, depending on the gender of your child.
 Most kids start attending slumber parties when they are teens, though some are ready for fun sleep-overs a few years earlier.

 Hosting many older kids can be very different from hosting a few younger kids.
 If your young guest feels uncomfortable being separated from their parents at night for a social sleepover, wait until he or she is older.
 When hosting younger children, only host one or two young guests, because groups of children may easily overwhelm young kids, even when kids know each other.

 Plan for the number of guests based on the practical space in your home.
 When hosting your first slumber party have only a few guests, instead of many.
 Limit the number of guests to ensure there is enough room for the kids to lie down and still have room for others to walk into and out of the room without stepping on another sleeping guest.

 Ask the guests and their parents to bring sleeping bags and pillows to the event.
 While you don’t have to provide pillows, linens and quilts, have some extras available in case any guest gets cold or needs an extra pillow.